Table of Contents Show

 Is There a Kelley Blue Book for RVs?

 There is no Kelley Blue Book for RVs, but many use another website and database to help determine a used RV value.
-You have many factors and multiple data points to consider when pricing a used RV, but you can start with the vehicle NADAguides by JD Power.
+You have many factors and multiple data points to consider when pricing a used RV, but you can start with the vehicle NADA (National Automobile Dealers’ Association) Guides by JD Power.

-The NADAguides compare to the Kelley Blue Book to help you with price, research, and compare different models and makes of cars, RVs, boats, and more.
-You should take RV NADAguide valuations with a grain of salt.
+The NADA Guides compare to the Kelley Blue Book to help you with price, research, and compare different models and makes of cars, RVs, boats, and more.
+You should look at RV NADA Guide valuations as a starting point.
 And by that, we mean do further research when pricing your own used RV for sale or determining whether or not you get a fair price when buying.

 Check RV Sales Marketplaces